-Supported over 150 events and festivals during the first year of operation.
+Supporting over 150 events, celebrations and festivals a year.

 Embarked on Developing a Neighbourhood Plan for the whole of Weymouth to set out our own local Planning Policies.

 Maintained the Council's Blue Flag, Green Flag and Purple Flag accreditations.